 Step 2: Supporting Ideas

-If you can’t think of enough really important things to say about your topic, consider making your topic broader.
+If you can’t think of enough important things to say about your topic, consider making your topic broader.
 If you have too many important things to say about your topic, consider narrowing your topic down.

 Step 3: Key Words and Rhymes

-For each of your 3 or 4 big ideas, write down several key “detail” words you would use to discuss that idea.
+For each of your 3 or 4 supporting ideas, write down several key “detail” words or phrases you would use to discuss that idea.
 Write down a few rhyming words for each of them, preferably words that relate to your topic somehow; for example, “Galileo” rhymes with “mayo” but I’m not sure how they relate.
 Rhymezone is a great resource for finding rhyming words.
 Even if you already have some good rhymes, you may find better ones there.

 Don’t worry if you can’t find rhymes for all of your words, you just won’t use those words on the end of a line.